RapidAPI/DevRel-Stack-Data/guides/posts/saad/common-http-status-code/post.md

 ## What are HTTP status codes?

 HTTP status codes are there to help the client understand whether the request was successful or not.
 They are numbers from 100s to 500s, and each has a separate meaning.
 These codes are sent to the client along with the response.
 The client also relies on these codes for implementing different error handling techniques.
+For instance, the developer can set to display an error message if he receives a 401 status code to let the user know to sign up first.

 ## HTTP Status Code